PratyushSingh1/Cars_DataAnalysis/README.md

 Q. 4) Instruction ( Removing unwanted records ) - Remove all the records (rows) where Weight is above 4000.

 Q. 5) Instruction ( Applying function on a column ) - Increase all the values of 'MPG_City' column by 3.

+## 🛠 Skills
+Python, Jupyter Notebook, some libraries like pandas, numpy, etc.